Home / Health & Wellness Articles / Holidays /

 10 Tips to Combat Substance Use during the Holidays

 A challenge that often appears this time of the year is increased substance use during the holiday season.
 The holidays can be exhausting and stressful which can trigger mental health challenges.
 Those who are recovering or struggling with an active addiction may have a very hard time during the holidays for various reasons, which could in turn lead to a return in use.

 “Holidays can be a stressful time for anyone, research shows that increased stress can increase the potential for resumed substance use,” says Stacey Seitz, Director of Clinical Services at Centerstone.

-The holiday time can also bring along the emotional stress of family conflict, trauma, financial concerns, and loneliness.
+For some, the holidays may also bring along the emotional stress of family conflict, trauma, financial concerns, and loneliness.
 If you are not well equipped to manage these stressors, you may resort back to poor coping strategies.
 Centerstone is here to remind you that you do not need to resort to alcohol, tobacco, or other drugs to make it through this holiday season, but you do need to be prepared!
 Check out the tips below to help combat substance use during the holiday season.

 If the holidays begin to feel too overwhelming, remember that help is just a phone call away.
-Connect with Centerstone today by calling 1-877-HOPE123 (877-467-3123).
+Learn more about Centerstone’s addiction recovery services by calling 1-877-HOPE123 (877-467-3123).